Heidijvr/Bamazon/README.md

 * At command prompt run node bamazonCustomers.js
 * Run 'ctrl + c' to exit each mode

-**What Each JavaScript Does**
+**How the app works**

 * Print bamazonCustomer.js to display the available products in the store.
-* Prompts customer which product they would like to purchase by *'item_id'*.
+* The app prompts the customer to choose the product they would like to purchase by indicating the corresponding number on the
+  *'item_id'* table.
-* An indication of the amount of stock available.
+* The available stock of the product of choice is displayed.
-* It then proceeds to ask for the quantity of the product.
+* The app then proceeds to prompt the clients to indicate the quantity they wish to order.
-* An indication of the remaining stock in the *'stock_quantity'* table.
+* An indication of the remaining stock in the *'stock_quantity'* table appears after the order.
-* Asks whether the user would like to make another purchase (Y/N)
+* The transaction is finalised when the app proceeds to inquire whether the user would like to make another purchase (Y/N)

 ## Screenshot of this project